Lonhro: Stud record

-Lonhro stood at Woodlands Stud at the beginning of his stud career, his birthplace, and next to his own sire, Octagonal.
-His initial fee was announced as A$66,000 - a record for local first season stallion, but comparable with first season shuttle horses from the Northern Hemisphere.
+Lonhro stood at Woodlands Stud in 2004–07 at his birthplace, and next to his own sire, Octagonal.
+His initial fee was announced as A$66,000 – a record for local first-season stallion, but comparable with first-season shuttle horses from the Northern Hemisphere.
 While there was some discussion over the price Lonhro is arguably the best performed stallion to retire to stud in Australia since Tulloch in the early 1960s.
 A Lonhro colt from a Royal Academy mare, Palme d'Or, brought NZ$1,050,000 at the 2007 Karaka premier Sale in New Zealand, while Denman, from his second crop, won the Golden Rose at Rosehill in August 2009.
 Woodlands stud was later bought out by Sheikh Mohammad bin Rashid Al Maktoum's Darley Stud.
-Lonhro was then transferred to Darley's Aberdeen NSW base, where he now stands alongside his son, Denman, for a fee of $88,000.
+At stud in 2008–22 at Darley's Kelvinside Stud Australia where he was alongside his son Denman.
+Shuttled in 2012–14 to Darley's stallion farm at Jonabell in Lexington, Kentucky.

+Pensioned from stud duties in 2023.